ForzaAI/Forza-AI/README.md

 •	Early Access Rewards: Enjoy priority access to new AI features, premium tool versions, and exclusive events.
 •	Compounding Growth: Reinvest your staking rewards for amplified returns.

-By staking your $FORZA, you’re not just earning rewards — you’re helping stabilize and grow the Forza ecosystem, making it stronger and more community-owned over time.

 Join Forza Community on X : https://x.com/forzaaisol